akilby/arcos/README.md

 `pip install .`

+NOTE: currently this only works if you `pip install -e .` (otherwise submodules don't work)

 ## Command Line Tools ##

 * This package comes with command line tools that can be used to download PDFs and construct the datasets from source.